Tamerbekir/tamer-readme-generator/README.md

 ## Questions
 <a href="https://github.com/tamerbekir">My GitHub</a>
 <br>
-If you have any questions or inquirers, feel free to contact me using my <a href="mailto:tamerbekir@yahoo.com">email</a>
+If you have any questions or inquries, feel free to contact me using my <a href="mailto:tamerbekir@yahoo.com">email</a>

 ## License
 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

 This project is covered under the [MIT License](https://opensource.org/licenses/MIT) License